kyrie25/portfolio/README.md

 - [lanyard](https://github.com/Phineas/lanyard)
 - [react-clock](https://github.com/wojtekmaj/react-clock) and the `Clock.tsx` file

-## Licensing

-Repository is licensed under GPL-3.0.
-Third party dependencies & modules are used under their respective licenses.

-_tl;dr_: Feel free to use/modify/redistribute this project to your liking, but you have to keep it **free & open source** (under GPL-3.0 or other compatible licenses), as it is my intention to keep it that way 💕

-Give this project a star if you liked it, credit this repository if you want others to also use this shabby project of mine, and yeah, have fun messing around.

 ## Archive

 For the original page refer to the [`legacy`](https://github.com/kyrie25/portfolio/tree/legacy) branch of this repository.